Trail Assessments

 Specialized Skills and Training

-Conducting these assessments requires a specific skill set.
+Conducting accessibility assessments requires a specific skill set.
 Many professional trail builders are equipped to perform assessments.
-To elevate this expertise in Vermont, we are:
+To elevate this expertise in Vermont, we partner with organizations to offer training and support on how to conduct assessments and build adaptive mountain bike, pedestrian, and aquatic trails.
+Contact us at info@vermonttgc.org for more information.

 How are Assessments Used?